Facing

 way of pursuing the lion's tail varied from section to section.

-For example, in the Irkaputiei section, when a lion is hunted,
+For example, in Ilkaputiei section, when a lion was hunted,

-the warriors must wrestle in order to obtain the tail.
+the warriors had to wrestle in order to get the tail.
 The tail

 goes to the strongest warrior.
-In Irkisonko section, the tail
+In Ilkisonko section, the tail

 Tools